 In April of 2009, Oprah featured an episode on mothering that ran so counter to my personal experience, I felt the need to write about how I understood mothering.
-Today, as we celebrate our mothers and are thankful for the chance to be mothers, I share it again with you.
-(The original posting of this blog entry yielded over 70 comments!
-Clearly the most popular blog entry in our history, so far.)
+As we celebrate our mothers and are thankful for the chance to be mothers, I share it again with you.

 From April 27, 2009